chromium/chromium/base/test/android/javatests/src/org/chromium/base/test/transit/README.md

 ## Classes and concepts

-### TransitStations
+### Stations

-A **`TransitStation`** represents one of the app's "screens", that is, a full (or mostly full) window view.
-Only one `TransitStation` can be active at any time.
+A **`Station`** represents one of the app's "screens", that is, a full (or mostly full) window view.
+Only one `Station` can be active at any time.

-For each screen in the app, a concrete implementation of `TransitStation` should be created in the Transit Layer, implementing:
+For each screen in the app, a concrete implementation of `Station` should be created in the Transit Layer, implementing:

-* **`declareElements()`** declaring the `Views` and other enter/exit conditions define this `TransitStation`.
+* **`declareElements()`** declaring the `Views` and other enter/exit conditions define this `Station`.
-* **transition methods** to travel to other `TransitStations` or to enter `StationFacilities`.
+* **transition methods** to travel to other `Stations` or to enter `Facilities`.
   These methods are synchronous and return a handle to the entered `ConditionalState` only after the transition is done and the new `ConditionalState` becomes `ACTIVE`.

-Example of a concrete `TransitStation`:
+Example of a concrete `Station`:

 ```
 /** The tab switcher screen, with the tab grid and the tab management toolbar. */
-public class TabSwitcherStation extends TransitStation {
+public class TabSwitcherStation extends Station {
     public static final ViewElement NEW_TAB_BUTTON =
             viewElement(withId(R.id.new_tab_button));
     public static final ViewElement INCOGNITO_TOGGLE_TABS =